New Lawn Installation

 - Spread an organic fertilizer

-- Spread Pearl's Premium grass seeds according to the concentration shown on the back of the bag
+- Spread Pearl's Premium lawn seed according to the concentration shown on the back of the bag

 - Water in the morning and evening for one month*

 - Consider using an organic fertilizer, compost (1/4") or compost tea to add nutrients

-- Once lawn is established, cut 3-4 inches high and always with a sharp lawn mower blade
+- Once lawn seed is established, cut 3-4 inches high and always with a sharp lawn mower blade

 - Over-seed following season to ensure thickest possible lawn